Getting around the Czech capital is pain-free thanks to the fabulous Prague public transport system.

 Despite being an extremely walkable city, there are still places in Prague that are better reached by public transportation.
 In this case, you will need to purchase a transport ticket.

 For one off-trips, we recommend buying a single, short-term ticket.
-You can choose from either a 30-minute ticket or 90-minute ticket, depending on the length of your journey.
+You can choose from either a 30-minute ticket or a 90-minute ticket, depending on the length of your journey.
 Once your ticket is validated, you have unlimited transfers between any mode of public transport, which includes the metro system and all city trams and buses.
 Tickets are also valid for night trams and buses, as well as the Petřín funicular.

 Tickets are sold at yellow vending machines and staffed info windows located in all metro stations.
 Older ticket machines only accept Czech coins (koruna) while tickets from newer machines are payable by cards.
 Tickets are also available at most tobacco shops (tabák), some potraviny shops, and tourist information centers around the city.